-The overall maximum demand on the Network Tasman distribution system for 2016/17 was 114MW.
-The total electricity delivered to consumer ICP's was 603.5GWh.
-The overall load factor was 65%.
+The overall maximum demand on the Network Tasman distribution system for 2017 was 123MW.
+The winter weather was mild.
+The total electricity delivered to consumer ICP's was 655.3GWh.
+The overall load factor was 61%.

 There are 11kV line interconnections between the Stoke, Motueka and Kikiwa area systems, however the load transfer capability between any supply region is limited to only 300-500kW due to the fact that they are end of rural overhead 11kV feeder interconnections only.